JBohme13/mountainWise-app/README.md

 No results screen:
 <img src='rfResults5.png'>

-If your search yeilds no results, a message will display Telling there are no results and to please try again.
+If your search yields no results, a message will display Telling there are no results and to please try again.

 Technology used:
 - HTML5